-This hill country town may be small, but it boasts some of the biggest personalities in Texas.
-While it wasn’t named after him, this community was the home the Lyndon B. Johnson, the 36th President of the United States of America.
+This Hill Country town may be small, but it boasts some of the biggest personalities in Texas.
+While it wasn’t named after him, this community was the home of Lyndon B. Johnson, the 36th President of the United States of America.

-To learn about his roots, visit the Lyndon B. Johnson National Historical Park and start in town at LBJ’s Boyhood home.
-Then follow Highway 290 West and visit the Texas White House.
-You can tour the ranch and the beautiful house that LBJ called home when not in Washington.
-Don’t miss the Texas State Park which is also on the site.
+To learn about his roots, visit the Lyndon B. Johnson National Historical Park and start in town at LBJ’s Boyhood home where he developed his love for politics and also see the Johnson Settlement where Johnson’s grandfather lived during the Chisholm Trail Days.
+Then follow Highway 290 West and visit the Texas White House to tour the ranch and beautiful home that LBJ called home when not in Washington and see the big live oaks in the front yard where LBJ used to host cabinet meetings.
+Also don’t miss the Texas State Park which is also on the site.